mcculloughembedded/blog/src/content/blog/other-musical-walk.md

 Practically, that means that changing from a key to one opposite it on the circle will have a dramatic and obvious effect.

 When writing music, choosing to use the sharp or flat notation depends on the context of the music being written.
-Please don't show you musician friends a piece in Dbb Major and tell them I said it makes no difference!
+Please don't show your musician friends a piece in Dbb Major and tell them I said it makes no difference!

 # Key Signatures
 Key signatures come from the Circle of 5ths.